Non-signaling Assisted Capacity of a Classical Channel with Causal CSIT: Introduction

 \section{Introduction}

-The `channel with state' is a canonical setting in information theory, defined by the parameters $(\mathcal{X},\mathcal{Y},\mathcal{S},\mN(y\mid x,s), \mP_S)$ such that $\mathcal{X},\mathcal{Y},\mathcal{S}$ are the alphabet sets corresponding to the channel input, output and state, $\mP_S$ is the distribution of the state, and $\mN(y\mid x,s)$ is the probability that the channel produces output $y\in\mathcal{Y}$ given the input $x\in\mathcal{X}$ and the channel state $s\in\mathcal{S}$.
-The channel is memoryless, the state sequence is i.i.d, and depending on whether the \underline{c}hannel \underline{s}tate \underline{i}nformation at the \underline{t}ransmitter (CSIT) is available causally or non-causally (in time), the channel capacity values are different.
-The capacity with causal CSIT is shown by Shannon in \cite{shannon_CSIT} to be $C^{\C,\ca}(\mN,\mP_S)=\max_{\mP_U\mP_{X\mid U,S}}I(U;Y)$, and that with non-causal CSIT is shown by Gelfand and Pinsker in \cite{gel1980coding} to be $C^{\C,\nc}(\mN,\mP_S)=\max_{\mP_{UX\mid S}}I(U;Y)-I(U;S)$.
-Here the superscripts \scalebox{1.5}{$\ca, \nc, \C$} stand for `\emph{causal CSIT},' `\emph{non-causal CSIT},' and `\emph{classical},' respectively.
+The `channel with state' is a canonical setting in information theory, defined by the parameters $(\mathcal{X},\mathcal{Y},\mathcal{S},\mN(y\mid x,s), \mP_{\!S})$ such that $\mathcal{X},\mathcal{Y},\mathcal{S}$ are the alphabet sets corresponding to the channel input, output and state, $\mP_{\!S}$ is the distribution of the state, and $\mN(y\mid x,s)$ is the probability that the channel produces output $y\in\mathcal{Y}$ given the input $x\in\mathcal{X}$ and the channel state $s\in\mathcal{S}$.
+The channel is memoryless, the state sequence is i.i.d, and depending on whether the \underline{c}hannel \underline{s}tate \underline{i}nformation at the \underline{t}ransmitter (CSIT) is available \emph{strictly} causally (only past states are known), causally (past and present states are known) or non-causally (past, present and future states are all known in advance) in time, the channel capacity values are different.
+The capacity with strictly causal CSIT is the same as without CSIT \cite{lapidothCommonState}, $C^{\C,\strc}(\mN,\mP_{\!S})=\max_{\mP_X}I(X;Y)$.
+The capacity with causal CSIT is shown by Shannon in \cite{shannon_CSIT} to be $C^{\C,\ca}(\mN,\mP_{\!S})=\max_{\mP_U\mP_{\!X\mid U,S}}I(U;Y)$, and that with non-causal CSIT is shown by Gelfand and Pinsker in \cite{gel1980coding} to be $C^{\C,\nc}(\mN,\mP_{\!S})=\max_{\mP_{\!UX\mid S}}I(U;Y)-I(U;S)$.
+Here the superscripts \scalebox{1.5}{$\strc,\ca, \nc, \C$} stand for `\emph{strictly causal CSIT},' `\emph{causal CSIT},' `\emph{non-causal CSIT},' and `\emph{classical},' respectively.

 The aforementioned are \emph{classical} capacity results in the sense that they allow only classical resources for encoding and decoding operations at the transmitter and receiver.
 These capacity results do not apply if the encoding and decoding operations are allowed to utilize quantum resources that may be shared in advance.
 The challenge is that while pre-shared quantum entanglement between a transmitter and a receiver is a \emph{non-signaling} (NS) resource, i.e., it cannot by itself enable any communication between them, it still enables \emph{non-local correlations}, that are not included in the classical framework.
 Indeed, the capacity with shared quantum-entanglement is known to be strictly higher than the classical capacity in some settings.
 For example, in a $2$-to-$1$ classical multiple access channel (MAC) studied in \cite{leditzky2020playing}, \cite{seshadri2023separation}, when the two transmitters have entangled quantum resources, they can communicate at a sum-rate higher than the classical sum-capacity of that MAC.
 There are also well known cases, such as the classical point-to-point channel, where the capacity with quantum-entanglement is the same as the classical capacity \cite{Bennett_Shor_Smolin_Thapliyal_PRL}, even though the finite blocklength probability of error can be significantly improved \cite{cubitt2011zero,agarwal2024nonlocalityassistedenhancementerrorfreecommunication}.
 Remarkably, it is shown in \cite{matthews2012linear} that in a classical point-to-point discrete memoryless channel (without state) even if the encoder and decoder are allowed to utilize any shared non-signaling resource (which strictly includes quantum resources), the capacity (called the NS-assisted capacity) is the same as the classical capacity.